 Mateo López’s work is mainly determined by the effort of sketching the paths of memory, the constant movement between past and present.
 This has taken the artist to employ drawing as a method to delineate his own transit within the world.
 López has focused in how spaces can acquire a subjective quality by means of constant human activity; personal experience is his starting point, referencing both his studio and his apartment, to consider how memory can get affixed to things.
 By accepting this, the artist has the possibility to map events and anecdotes by establishing relationships between objects.
 Mateo López reproduces memories and converts them into something susceptible to displacement through the creation of portable modules that host different collections of objects.

 In 2012-2013 he was chosen as the Protégé of South African artist William Kentridge for the Rolex Mentor and Protégé Arts program.

-Mateo López lives and works in New York, USA.
+Mateo López lives and works in New York, United States.